 Overall, we became a center of excellence and knowledge in a broader region recognized as a credible and attractive partner internationally.

 We have gained a critical level of institutional sustainability through diversifying our financial sources and ethical independence through commitment to the key values.
-ICHD’s annual turnover reached over one million euro in 2009.
+ICHD’s annual turnover exceeds one million euro since 2009.
 While passing the tipping point of institutional sustainability and maturing rapidly in the past, we also recognize the institutional “curse of grow or fade; we strive to absorb new opportunities, enter new areas, to employ new instruments and address the emerging challenges that face Armenia and the region.
 We see the creativity and innovation as the key drives for our institutional sustainability in the coming decade.

 The Vision and Strategy

-We believe that the main omission in the 19-year old reforms in our country is the fact that we have, in essence, until now failed to engage the public in and win its support for the ongoing political, economic and social changes.
+We believe that the main omission in the reforms in our country is the fact that we have, in essence, until now failed to engage the public in and win its support for the ongoing political, economic and social changes.
 Furthermore, by concentrating on the creation and strengthening of a state system, we have effectively ignored the need to create and strengthen a new society, as a result of which we do not have today an organized society seeking democratic values and demanding the development of a civil society.